Balkrishan Singh

-Balkrishan Singh is perhaps the only player in the country to have won the gold medal both as a player and as a coach.
+Balkrishan Singh is the only player in the country to have won the gold medal both as a player and as a coach.
 Besides being a member of the gold medal-winning team at the 1956 Olympics, he was chief coach of the team that won the gold in the 1980 Moscow Olympics.

-Balkrishan went to Australia in 1965 to train the women's national squad.
-Australian Prime Minister Malcolm Fraser was so impressed with him that he went on record praising Balkrishan Singh's coaching abilities.
+Singh went to Australia in 1965 to train the women's national squad.
+Australian Prime Minister Malcolm Fraser stated that he went on record praising Singh's coaching abilities.

 He was the first coach to experiment with the concept of total hockey in India.
 He first put this concept into use during the 1992 Barcelona Olympics.
-Total hockey, in his view, was hockey which should be played like basketball – attack together and defend together.
+Total hockey, in his view, was hockey that should be played like basketball – attack together and defend together.

-He is hockey's first ever player-coach.
-In him one could easily traverse through the vicissitude of Independent India's hockey history.
-More so, the twice Olympic medallist (1956 gold, 1960 silver) is the lone Olympian to coach four Olympic teams.
+He is hockey's first-ever player-coach.
+With 2 Olympic medals (gold in 1956 and silver in 1960), he is the lone Olympian to coach four Olympic teams.

-His father, Brigadier Dalip Singh (long jumper in 1924 and 1928 Olympics) when put his ward in the F.C College, Lahore said, "You should commanded respect in the college as I did in sports here".
-Balkrishan lived up to his father's words – excelled in athletics and hockey.

-Balkrishan made his international debut in the Hockey Festival at Warsaw, Poland in 1955.
+Singh made his international debut in the Hockey Festival at Warsaw, Poland, in 1955.

-At Melbourne Olympics, the defender was a picture of confidence, evoking awe in the rival forwards.
-He played all matches except the Pakistan final.
-So enamoured were the Australians by his flawless tactics that he almost emerged a cult figure in later years.
+At the Melbourne Olympics, the defender played all matches except the Pakistan final.
+So enamoured were the Australians by his tactics that he almost emerged a cult figure in later years.